oist-cnru/mouse_drawing_app/README.md

 Installation procedure:
 1. Download/clone mouse_drawing_app
 2. If you do not have Kivy installed, you will need to temporarily uninstall cython if its version is >=0.27 before proceding.
-This is because Kivy has some compilation issues with cython (see here: https://kivy.org/docs/installation/deps-cython.html#known-issues).
+This is because Kivy has some compilation issues with cython (see [here](https://kivy.org/docs/installation/deps-cython.html#known-issues)).
 After you have finished the installation, you can reinstall cython 0.27 or higher.
 3. In the mouse_drawing_app directory, if you are using python 3, run
 ```
 python setup.py install